-Section R313 Automatic Fire Sprinkler Systems.
-Delete subsections in their entirety.
+Section R313.2 One and Two Family Dwellings; Delete this section and subsection in their entirety.

-(Reason: In 2009, the State Legislature enacted SB 1410 prohibiting cities from enacting fire sprinkler mandates in residential dwellings.
-However, jurisdictions with ordinances that required sprinklers for residential dwellings prior to and enforced before January 1, 2009, may remain in place.)
+(Reason: In 2009, the State Legislature enacted SB 1410, amending section 1301.551 subsection I of the occupation code, prohibiting cities from enacting fire sprinkler mandates one or two family dwellings only.
+However, jurisdictions with ordinances that required sprinklers for one or two family dwellings prior to and enforced before January 1, 2009, may remain in place.)

-Section R315.2.2 Alterations, repairs and additions.
-Amend to read as follows:
+Section R315.2.2 Alterations, repairs and additions; amend to read as follows: